kexinhuang12345/SkipGNN/README.md

 # SkipGNN

-Currently cleaning the code..., coming soon
+Currently cleaning and testing the code..., coming soon in one day or two